frictionlessdata/tabulator-py/README.md

 In this example we use context manager to call `stream.open()` on enter and `stream.close()` when we exit:
 - stream can be iterated like file-like object returning row by row
-- stream can be used for manual iterating with `iter` function
+- stream can be used for manual iterating with `iter(keyed/extended)` function
-- stream can be read into memory using `read` function with row count `limit`
+- stream can be read into memory using `read(keyed/extended)` function with row count `limit`
 - headers can be accessed via `headers` property
 - rows sample can be accessed via `sample` property
 - stream pointer can be set to start via `reset` method
 - stream could be saved to filesystem using `save` method
-- `iter/read` accepts `keyed/extended` arguments to customize row output

 ### Advanced Usage